choupit0/HTB-Dyplesher/README.md

 **I developed this Bash script and use these files because I didn't want to depend/use on a heavy Integrated Development Environment (IDE).**
 # Description
-Ceate a Bukkit plugin without using an IDE.
+Create a Bukkit plugin without using an IDE.
 This is a simple build script written in Bash to create your Java archive data (JAR) from a Linux platform.

 The JAR file will create a PHP web shell.